 docs-accessibility — Accessibility Analysis (WCAG 2.1 AA)

-mcp__docsbook__read_doc_sectionsto access content for analysis. - Scope of this skill.
-Contrast ratios and runtime keyboard behavior depend on the rendered theme — those require a live browser check.
-This skill covers what is detectable from markdown source.
+- Contrast ratios and runtime keyboard behavior depend on the rendered theme — these require a live browser check and are out of scope for this skill.

 Checklist#